laravel/docs/lifecycle.md

 One of the most important Kernel bootstrapping actions is loading the [service providers](/docs/{{version}}/providers) for your application.
 All of the service providers for the application are configured in the `config/app.php` configuration file's `providers` array.
 First, the `register` method will be called on all providers, then, once all providers have been registered, the `boot` method will be called.

+Service providers are responsible for bootstrapping all of the framework's various components, such as the database, queue, validation, and routing components.
+Since they bootstrap and configure every feature offered by the framework, service providers are the most important aspect of the entire Laravel bootstrap process.

 #### Dispatch Request

 Once the application has been bootstrapped and all service providers have been registered, the `Request` will be handed off to the router for dispatching.
 The router will dispatch the request to a route or controller, as well as run any route specific middleware.